awsdocs/amazon-rds-user-guide/doc_source/Appendix.MySQL.CommonDBATasks.md

 To enable GoSH, you first enable the event scheduler from a DB parameter group by setting the parameter event\_scheduler to ON\.
 For information about creating and modifying a DB parameter group, see [Working with DB Parameter Groups](USER_WorkingWithParamGroups.md)\.

 You can then use the procedures in the following table to enable and configure GoSH\.
-First connect to your MySQL database instance, then issue the appropriate commands as shown following\.
+First connect to your MySQL DB instance, then issue the appropriate commands as shown following\.
 For more information, see [Connecting to a DB Instance Running the MySQL Database Engine](USER_ConnectToInstance.md)\.
 For each procedure, type the following:

 ```
 CALL procedure-name;